amm009uk/sonoff_LightSwitch/README.md

 ### This project assumes you know what a "sonoff T1 UK" device is and how to upload code to it.

 ### I was forunate to get a version a version 1.0 board requiring no soldering.
-Then I followed [DrZzs](https://www.youtube.com/watch?v=yj3_6oKUh1w) video to learn how to enter into flash mode.
+Then I followed [DrZzs](https://www.youtube.com/watch?v=yj3_6oKUh1w) video to learn how to enter flash mode.
 This takes some practice and I didn't bother with putty.

 ### Flashing through atom/platformio, everything is tied together nicely.